scratchrealm/mcmc-monitor-old/README.md

 ## Kachery setup

 In order to monitor your own [cmdstanpy](https://github.com/stan-dev/cmdstanpy/blob/develop/README.md) runs, you will need to [host a kachery node](https://github.com/kacheryhub/kachery-doc/blob/main/doc/hostKacheryNode.md) on the computer where you are running your models.
-This background process allows mcmc-monitor to commicate with the web app.
+This background process allows mcmc-monitor to communicate with the web app.
 You will also need to [create a kachery channel](https://github.com/kacheryhub/kachery-doc/blob/main/doc/createKacheryChannel.md).
 Make a note of the kachery channel name that you chose and set the following environment variable:

 ```bash
 # You can put this in your ~/.bashrc file